-If you're generally a respectful person, you shouldn't find any problem fitting in while visiting this Southeast Asian country; however, there are a few cultural customs that are different from Western areas.
-In any case, tourists' faux pas are for the most part forgiven.
-Here are the dos and don'ts of Cambodia.
+If you're generally a respectful person, you shouldn't find any problem fitting in while visiting Cambodia, but there are a few cultural customs in this Southeast Asian country that are different from Western areas.
+They are fairly common, though, and even if you forget one or two, tourists' faux pas are for the most part forgiven.

 The feet are considered to be the dirtiest and least sacred part of the body.
 You will see almost every tourist and local in Cambodia wearing flip flops on a daily basis and that's because it's customary to slip your shoes off when entering a place—not just someone's house or a hostel.
 You'll be expected to take your shoes off at temples and many restaurants, too.